iben12/dev-env/readme.md

 For the first time it will take while till docker pulls all the images, but this won't be needed next time.

-By default your application webroot is configured `web/app/public`, so go ahead and create and `index.php` there!
+By default your application webroot is configured `web/app/public`, so go ahead and create an `index.php` there!
 Also by default your application hostname is configured to `myapp.dev`, so you should set that up in your `hosts` file like this:

     127.0.0.1 myapp.dev